Deploy Portainer behind NGINX Reverse Proxy

 portainer_data:

-To setup and start working with this recipe, you need to change the VIRTUAL_HOST value.
-You can then run the following:
+To start working with this recipe, change the VIRTUAL_HOST value then deploy Portainer by running the following:

 docker-compose up -d